The Wonders of Wool

 Why did climbers stop wearing wool?

 Animal hair, whether camel, elephant, goat, horse or alpaca has been used by man for several hundred thousand years.
-But of all animals the sheep, with its natural adaptability to a range of environments, was domesticated around 8,000 years ago and became a vital source of textile fibre.
-Certainly sheep arrived in Britain before the Romans and wool was the most popular fabric for clothing precisely because of its versatility and insulation qualities.
+But of all animals, the sheep, with its natural adaptability to a range of environments, was domesticated around 8,000 years ago and became a vital source of textile fibre.
+Certainly, sheep arrived in Britain before the Romans and wool was the most popular fabric for clothing precisely because of its versatility and insulation qualities.
 In mountainous areas, German and Austrian mountaineers used Loden (woven woollen cloth) weather capes to repel the weather long before mountaineering became a sport.
 Early mountaineers and explorers used wool too, for jackets and knickerbockers and the light Shetland pullover was a vital bit of kit.
 Dr. Jaeger’s ‘Sanitary’ Wool system was used by generations of polar explorers and mountaineers as a base layer.
-Camel hair is an even better insulator than sheep’s wool - the hollow fibre is an ideal protection against desert nights.
+Camel’s hair is an even better insulator than sheep’s wool - the hollow fibre is the ideal protection against desert nights.
 Camel hair Jaeger sleeping bags kept mountaineers warm on many a bivouac by candlelight, right up to the 1920s.
 The heavily felted Dachstein knitted mitt has lost its popularity but is still available and much loved.

 So why did so many people stop using wool from the 1980s if it was so good?
 Fleece was the answer.
-The idea of imitating animal fur with a pile fabric began during the Second World War, but was not introduced for work wear by Helly Hansen until the 1960s.
+The idea of imitating animal fur with a pile fabric began during the Second World War but was not introduced for work wear by Helly Hansen until the 1960s.
 Those early pile jackets were functional but looked tatty very quickly.
 Fleece was different, it was both functional and looked good and, at a time when wool was relatively expensive, it took off.
 People wanted a change.
 The warmth: weight ratios are very similar for fleece and wool - providing you stay dry, if you don’t fleece is lighter and dries more quickly so you can carry less.
 Not everyone abandoned wool - many people still use a Shetland woolly is a mid-layer.
 Now that the price of wool has fallen it is beginning to make a comeback in sports wools - those blends of wool and polyester that bring the best out of both wool and polyester.

-Mike Parsons, KIMMlite and Mary Rose, co-authors of ‘Invisible on Everest : Innovation and the Gear Makers’
+Mike Parsons, KIMMlite and Mary Rose, co-authors of ‘Invisible on Everest: Innovation and the Gear Makers’